 This is a recording of a concert of the Smoky Hill High School orchestra.
 The theme was "The Sounds of Hollywood," and the concert consisted of music from movies and TV.
-It was a fun concert, with live video, lighting effects, and entertaining gimmicks, all part of grand vision of our conductor Larry West.
+It was a fun concert, with live video, lighting effects, and entertaining gimmicks, all part of the grand vision of our conductor Larry West.
+It took place on March 23 and 24, 2000.

 Mr. West died suddenly at a young age while I was in the orchestra.
-I can't remember for sure whether this concert was before or after his death.
-I suspect it was after his death because the recorded narration is not by him but by Joe Rice, who as I recall was the band instructor.
+Christian Paetsch was the director in his place.
+The recorded narration is not by him but by Joe Rice, who as I recall was the band instructor.

 Here is my transcription of the introduction that is read during the "Dragnet" number.